-Flap Surgery and Grafts in Surprise, AZ
+Flap Surgery and Bone Graft

-Flap surgery and bone grafting procedures may have to occur when gum disease reaches a late stage and steps must be taken to reverse the degradation of the teeth, gums, and bone.
+Flap surgery and bone grafting procedures may be needed when gum disease reaches a late stage and steps must be taken to reverse the degradation of the teeth, gums, and bone.

 Why Would Someone Need Flap Surgery or Bone Grafts?

 Periodontal disease can have seriously detrimental effect on your oral health.
 The issue is a bacterial buildup below the gum line which pushes the gums away from the surface of the teeth.
 Gums should fit around a tooth the same way a turtleneck fits around your neck - snugly.